-Summer is drawing to a close.
+Summer is fast drawing to a close.
 As we approach Winter 2018-19, here Vicky Lopez answers five questions about last winter…

 Q – Why was last winter ‘record breaking’ for De-ice?